bradfeld/dinostroids/README.md

 A classic arcade-style shooter game built with HTML Canvas and pure JavaScript.
 Pilot your spaceship, dodge and destroy waves of incoming dinosaur-shaped asteroids!

-Written entirely by vibe coding using Cursor and gemini-2.5.-pro-exp-03-25 with assists from claude-3.7-sonnet and claude-3.5-sonnet.
-Well, not entirely.
+Written entirely by vibe coding using Cursor and Claude-3.7-sonnet.

 Inspiration and emotional support from Quinn McIntyre.